 |Discography:||Do or Die (1998)

 Going Out in Style (2011)

 Recently, the Dropkick Murphys announced a tour in honor of their 20th anniversary.
 Appropriately titled the “20th Anniversary Tour,” the Dropkick Murphys’ trek will kick off on February 18 at the House of Blues in Cleveland and will make stops across the country through mid-March, including four shows in the band’s hometown of Boston.
 For each show, the Dropkick Murphys will be joined by the psychobilly band Tiger Army and punk rock band Darkbuster.
 Get your Dropkick Murphys tickets today and see the band live as they celebrate their 20th anniversary.

 The Dropkick Murphys were formed in Boston, Massachusetts, in 1996.
-The band was originally formed as friends just playing in the basement of a local barbershop and turned into something much more.
-The band's main goal has always been simple: bring people together to have a good time.
+The band was originally formed as friends just playing in the basement of a local barbershop, but it quickly turned into something much more.
+The Dropkick Murphys' main goal has always been simple: bring people together to have a good time.

 Signed to Hellcat Records in 1998, the Dropkick Murphys created albums that mixed the musical influences of their youth.
-They combined punk rock, Irish folk, rock and hardcore music to make a sound that was uniquely their own.
-Their first album, Do or Die (1998), failed to reach the charts but was just the beginning for the band.
+They combined punk rock, Irish folk, rock, and hardcore music to make a sound that was uniquely their own.
+Their first album, Do or Die (1998), failed to reach the charts but that didn’t faze the band.
 The group's original lead singer Marc McColgan left and was replaced by Al Barr, and they added additional members, increasing their line-up to seven members.
-Each of their next two albums, The Gang's All Here (1999) and Sing Loud Sing Proud showed improvement, and both charted on the Billboard 200.
+Each of the Dropkick Murphys' next two albums, The Gang's All Here (1999) and Sing Loud Sing Proud!
+(2001) showed improvement, and both charted on the Billboard 200.